CNMAT/libo/README.md

 ### Issues

 * If a linker error is produced stating that libfl.a could not be found, it was probably installed somewhere other than `/usr/local/lib`.
-You'll have to find it on your system (or reinstall Flex), and either symlink to `/usr/local/lib` or add its location to your path.
+You can either move or symlink it into `/usr/local/lib`, or pass its location when you call `make`, for example:
+`make FLEX_LIB_FOLDER=/usr/local/opt/flex/lib`